osyrisrblx/rbxts-build/README.md

 **rbxts-build** assumes a few things about your project's structure:
 - Project must be a game which is fully managed by Rojo
 - Scripts are run from your project directory (where `package.json` lives)
-- If you're using WSL, `rojo` and `remodel` are installed inside of WSL, and not Windows.
-	- Will add a setting for this to use .exe versions